 When an account reaches a minimum or negative amount, a note will be sent home.
 A student having a delinquent lunch account may not purchase any extra food.
-Individuals who have a delinquent amount of \$10.00 or more will automatically be given a peanut butter sandwich and milk for lunch.
+Individuals who have a delinquent amount of \$10.00 or more will automatically be given a cereal bar and milk for breakfast and a peanut butter sandwich and milk for lunch.
 The student will not be charged for the sandwich, but will continue to be served peanut butter until their balance is paid.
 At the parent's request, a report can be generated to show exactly what purchases have been made in the cafeteria so parents will have the opportunity to find out exactly how their child's money is being spent.
 This information is also available via the student's LUMEN portal.